amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 CPU performance notes:
 ----------------------
-With the D-Cache option enabled the "020" CPU core will enjoy substantial performance improvements, on par with a 030 at 50MHz in many benchmarks.
+With the D-Cache option enabled the "020" CPU core will enjoy substantial performance improvements - on par with a 030 at 50MHz in many benchmarks.
-Since most WHDL installs include patches to counter bugs introduced when running games and demos on a much faster CPU than originally intended, having the option on is highly recommended.
-Not only will booting, browsing the menu system and running the Workbench be faster - many games will benefit too, especially almost any involving 3D polygon rendering.
+Since most WHDL installs include patches to counter bugs introduced when running games on a much faster CPU than originally intended, having the option enabled is highly recommended.
+Not only will booting, browsing the menu system and running the Workbench be faster - many games will benefit too.
+That is especially true with almost any software involving 3D polygon rendering.

-Still, some titles may have bugs or simply run too fast, in which case it's worth experimenting with turning the option off.
+Still, some titles may have bugs or simply run too fast, in which case it may be worth experimenting with disabling D-Cache.

 The CPU D-Cache option is available in OSD -> CPU & Chipset.